 - 1. Population Served: All individuals in Mendocino County with an attempt to reach those who may need resource materials about mental illness symptoms, services, and treatment.
 This program will serve individuals of all age groups. - 2.
 Services Provided: Approximately 1-3 speakers or educational events per year.
 Participation in health fairs, farmers markets, and other informing events 5-10 times throughout the year.
 Additional educational and awareness raising activities as requested by the community or as need arises. - 3.
-Program Goals: To educate the community about mental health, to provide resources, and information on wellness and recovery possibilities.
+Program Goals: To increase community knowledge about mental health, to provide resources, and information on wellness and recovery possibilities in support of helping identify those with mental health symptoms and helping to connect them to services as early as it is identified that they need them.
 To educate the community about services available in the community for mental health needs.
-To increase likelihood of those in need accessing services through increased awareness, and efforts toward stigma reduction. - 4.
+To

+- reduce stigma by providing education and information and familiarizing the public with mental health. - 4.
 Program Evaluation Methods: The program will conduct evaluation activities that meet the PEI requirements.
 Mendocino County MSHA team tracks the number, location, and types of awareness activities and events provided or attended.
 For each event, Mendocino County MHSA team reports separately the number of individuals that attended speaker events, count of individuals that stopped by booths, and the amount of material handed out, including a breakdown of the different type of materials provided.